- Windows 10 does not provide native encryption for ZIP files, but you still need to secure them.

 - Now you have a military-grade encrypted, password-protected ZIP file.

 WinZip is a tool that has been downloaded over 1 billion times, which means that it has great features.
 And it has, indeed.

 Here you can find a quick guide on how to password protect a file that you want to zip using WinZip.

 The world’s best compression software is there to help you protect your ZIP files.

 2. Use WinRAR

-- Of course, start by downloading the WinRAR client – you can get the software from this page.
+- Of course, start by downloading the WinRAR client.

 - Follow on-screen prompts and install this program – just click on the executable WinRAR file.

 - Next, choose the file which you want to compress and secure.

 - Right-click on this file and, from the list that will be displayed, choose Add to archive….